Leila-Nyambura/king-county-house-price-prediction-LRM/README.md

 ## Develop a Linear Regression Model to Predict Housing Prices:
 Build and evaluate a linear regression model using features bedrooms, bathrooms,sqft_living,grade, condition,sqft_lot,floors, waterfront,yr_built.
 Provide stakeholders with a predictive tool for estimating housing prices and supporting strategic decision-making in urban development.

+# Column Names and descriptions for Kings County Data Set
+id - unique identifier for the house

+date - date the house was sold

+price - is prediction target

+bedroomsNumber - number of bedrooms

+bathroomsNumber - number of bathrooms

+sqft_livingsquare - square footage of the home

+sqft_lotsquare - square footage of the lot

+floorsTotal - number of floors in the house

+waterfront - does the house have waterfront view?

+view - has the house been viewed?

+condition - How good is the overall condition is of the house?

+grade - overall grade given to the housing unit, based on King County grading system

+sqft_above - square footage of house apart from basement

+sqft_basement - square footage of the basement

+yr_built - year house was built

+yr_renovated - year when house was renovated

+zipcode - area zip code

+lat - latitude coordinate

+long - longitude coordinate

+sqft_living15 - The square footage of interior housing living space for the nearest 15 neighbors

+sqft_lot15 - The square footage of the land lots of the nearest 15 neighbors